iroshan4u/SeleniumWithJenkins/README.md

 4. Use this newly created credential for relavent job git Credentials
 5. Job will be run successfully and git project will be clone using SSH.

->If still error occure select "accept first connection" in the Git Host Key Verification Configuration.
+-If still error occure select "accept first connection" in the Git Host Key Verification Configuration.

->Run the Maven project from cmd with parameter pass; always use -D before parameter name (parameter name- browser)
+-Run the Maven project from cmd with parameter pass; always use -D before parameter name (parameter name- browser)

  >mvn clean test -Dbrowser=chrome